 - Delivering support programs and counselling for individuals affected by the dementias

 - Providing information, educational materials and training opportunities to both informal and formal caregivers

 Raising funds to sustain our programs and support research.

 Our staff and volunteers provide support programs, educational resources and referral services to ease the burden of care and improve the quality of life for people living with Alzheimer's disease and other dementias.

 Established in Windsor in 1981, the Alzheimer Society of Windsor and Essex County is dedicated to serving those with Alzheimer’s disease, and related dementia and their caregivers in the community.
-Locally, it is projected that in 2021, there will be 8,066 people living in Windsor & Essex County over the age of 40 with Alzheimer’s disease or other dementias.
+Locally, it is projected that in 2023, there will more than 8,500 people living in Windsor & Essex County over the age of 45 with Alzheimer’s disease or other dementias.
 Over 100 years after the discovery of these conditions, there is still no known cause or cure.
 What is known is that this disease can affect anyone.

 To alleviate the personal and social consequences of Alzheimer's disease and other dementias.